 Spring gardening where it is cold

-It was a beautiful day here in middle of April.
+It was a beautiful day here in the middle of April.
 We were excited to finally see the snow melted.
-We were working in the garden in bare feet, preparing our very first garden bed.
+We were working in the garden bare feet, preparing our very first garden bed.
 However, local friends had warned us not to plant.
 Why not?
 We learned why the very next weekend with a blizzard and temperature dropping to -20C (-5F) in late April!
-Since then we have learned a lot about gardening in the cold.
+Since then we have learned a lot about gardening in the cold climate.

-Most summer crop seeds need to be started indoors.
+In our climate, most summer crops need to be started indoors.
 See Starting seeds indoors.

 Winter sowing works here too, but just for winter crops and for some they will germinate too late.
 See Winter sowing in Zone 3.

 We can grow some early crops even in an unheated greenhouse with proper protection.
 See How to Grow Early Peas.